ArtemShkumat/AiGM/Documentation/Architecture.md

   *   Update `PromptService` to use builders.
   *   Update `AiService` to use providers/factory.
   *   Update `ResponseProcessingService` to use processors.
-BackgroundJobService
+Hangfire Integration
+  *   Configure Hangfire in Program.cs.
-  *   Implement the queue and processing loop calling the core services in sequence.
+  *   Implement the HangfireJobsService with job processing methods.
 PresenterService
-  *   Update to create `PromptRequest` and call `BackgroundJobService.EnqueuePromptAsync`.
+  *   Update to create `PromptRequest` and call appropriate Hangfire job methods.
 LoggingService (Existing)
 Configure Dependency Injection (`Program.cs`)
 Testing
   *   Unit tests for builders, processors, providers.
-  *   Integration tests for the flow through `BackgroundJobService`.
+  *   Integration tests for the flow through Hangfire.
 Expand Features (Quest steps, Combat, etc.)

 Conclusion